AndreiCherniaev/Cpp_FFMpeg_Universe/README.md

-This is C++ project that using FFMpeg, build system is cmake.
+This is C++ project that using libavcodec (FFMpeg), build system is cmake.
 ## How build
 Tested on Ubuntu 22 x86_64.
 Prepare and [build](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu#FFmpeg) FFMpeg